Uclusion/uclusion-blog/_posts/2021-02-15-supercharge.md

 ![swimlane]({{ site.baseurl }}/assets/images/traffordSwimlane.png)

 Above we don't just track Trafford's story tasks, we can also see he has 3 critical and 3 delayable *collaboration tasks*.
+Its not just assigned that shows for a story but all collaborators as well.

 Furthermore our story states are also collaboration states like "Ready for Approval" and "Ready for Feedback" shown above but also "Blocked" and "Requires Input" .
 Our workflow doesn't pre-suppose any meetings.
 Meetings will happen anyway but using tools that rely soley on them ignores their costs to development.